ion-ize/discord-welcome-bot/README.md

 -This is a discord bot that will set a timeout period from when a user joins the server for them to verify before they are kicked.
 -This will also send a welcome message AFTER they are verified.
 -If a verified user leaves the server then it will also send a goodbye message.

+Note: We use this bot in tandom with MEE6 that runs the verification process.
+This bot does not process verifications on its own.